Results.

 |

-Court exercised discretion to reopen pleadings for additional evidence, dismissed applicants’ request for an extraordinary-session decision.
+Court reopened pleadings to admit Respondent’s additional election-related evidence, denying applicants’ request for an expedited decision.

 |